 The cervix is the opening from the vagina to the uterus through which the sperm must pass.
 Mucus produced by the cervix helps to transfer the sperm to the uterus.
 Injury to the cervix or discoloration of the cervix after surgery or disease may lead to a smaller than normal cervical opening, which makes it difficult for the sperm to enter.
-Injury or infection may also decrease the amount of glands in the cervix, resulting in a smaller quantity of cervical mucus.
-In other scenarios, the mucus produced is the wrong consistency (maybe too thick) allowing sperm to undergo.
+Injury or infection may also decrease the number of glands in the cervix, resulting in a smaller quantity of cervical mucus.
+In other scenarios, the mucus produced in the wrong consistency (maybe too thick) allowing sperm to undergo.
 Furthermore, some women produce antibodies (immune cells) which are specifically directed to detect sperm as foreign invaders and to kill them.

 Cervical mucus can be analyzed under a microscope to diagnose if peripheral variables are leading to infertility.
 The interaction of a live sperm sample from the male partner and a sample of cervical mucus from the female partner may also be examined.
 This procedure is known as a post-coital test.